mnieber/dodo-commands/doc/dodo-singleton.rst

       decorators:
         # Use a wildcard to decorate all commands, but exclude the foo command
         debugger: ['*', '!foo']
-        # cmake and runserver can be run inside docker
+        # The cmake and runserver scripts can be run inside docker
         docker: ['cmake', 'runserver']